-Once you have size in mind, decide what kind of coffee you’re keen on.
+Once you have a size in mind, decide what kind of coffee you’re keen on.
 If you’re purchasing a machine specifically to enjoy a certain Costa coffee you enjoy, make sure the capsules will be compatible.
 Some machines only take their own branded caps, while others allow you to explore all sorts of independent coffee brands’ pods.
 It’s worth noting too, that many pod machines don’t serve milky drinks, so if that’s your thing be sure to check out any potential machines’ latte capabilities.

 How we tested

 We have tested a lot of coffee machines over the last few years, and this list is a roundup of our current pick on the market based on style, substance and how tasty the coffee produced is.
 We used capsules recommended by the manufacturer and stuck to the branded ones rather than testing any indy brands’ coffee for this piece, simply for parity.

 To best compare the machines, we opted for straight espresso where possible.
 Here’s our list of the best pod machines to get your at-home coffee fix at the touch of a button.